websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 Fix Packs are cumulative in nature and include all previously release fix packs.
 After patching, remove Liferay DXP's cache of deployed code by deleting the contents of the `${liferay.home}/work` folder.
 See the next section on how to remove other stale data.

 ### Download and Deploy

+Once you're running the latest fix pack of DXP 7.2, follow these steps to upgrade to Commerce 2.1.x upgrade Commerce.

 1. Download the latest Liferay Commerce.